purewhite2010/technicallytim/content/wordpress-to-pelican.md

 Tags: wordpress, pelican
 Slug: wordpress-to-pelican

-It's been a while since I last blogged.
+It's been awhile since I last blogged.
 Since then, I've started a full time job as a Systems Administrator.
 This means I have less time for maintaining my own servers.
 So I've finally taken the plunge migrating some of the more static sites to static.
 For example this Technical blog will now be a static site.